rasliche/bluestar-client/README.md

 # bluestar-client
 This project is meant to serve as the staff training and reporting portal for the Blue Star recognition program run by Florida Keys National Marine Sanctuary.
+Reaches out to the [Blue Star server](https://github.com/rasliche/bluestar-server).

 ## Technology Choices
 - [Vue.js](https://vuejs.org/)